 The City does not provide services to the unincorporated SOI, but is discussing plans to annex areas that include DUC(s).
 The City recognizes that these areas have substantial infrastructure deficiencies.

-The City is interested in annexation of two (2) pockets in the Indio SOI, including P15 and P16.
+The City is interested in annexation of Pocket P15 in the Indio SOI.

 CITY OF LA QUINTA